geoloqi/Geoloqi-Android-SDK/README.md

 ## Existing Projects

-If you have an existing project and would like to use the Geoloqi Android SDK you can simply copy the `.jar` files from the sample applications `libs/` directory to your project's `libs/` directory.
+If you have an existing project and would like to use the Geoloqi Android SDK you can simply copy the `.jar` files from the sample application's `libs/` directory to your project's `libs/` directory.

 > Note: Don't forget to add the .jar files to your project's build path!